RunestoneInteractive/httlads/_sources/WorldFacts/cs1_government_types.rst

 of the world, and parts of the economy might be related.
 We have a column for region, we have a column for climate, and we have information on the economy.
-What we want to do is summarize that information in a table where we have a row for each region, and a column for each classification of climate.
+What we want to do is summarize that information in a table where we have a row for each region and a column for each classification of climate.
 Then in each cell, we would like to summarize the fraction of the economy that comes from agriculture.